 "Every day I marvel at what an amazing company Ted built," said

 Guy Laurence, President and Chief Executive Officer, Rogers Communications.
 "The mix of assets, the culture of innovation and depth of employee pride is extraordinary.
 But we've neglected our customers, and we've let our legacy of growth and innovation slip.
 The plan I've laid out will significantly improve the experience for our customers and re-establish our growth by better leveraging our assets and consistently executing as

-Rogers 3.0 is a long-term plan that reflects feedback from thousands of customers, employees and shareholders.
+Rogers 3.0: A comprehensive plan Rogers 3.0 is a long-term plan that reflects feedback from thousands of customers, employees and shareholders.
 It builds on the underlying strength of the company to identify and capitalize on opportunities for growth and innovation.
 It will be based on seven strategic priorities:

 Be a strong Canadian growth company

 Overhaul the Customer Experience